12 Best Trello Alternatives in 2026

 How much does Trello cost in 2026?

-Which Trello alternative is best for agencies?
+Which tool is best for agencies leaving Trello?

 Can I migrate from Trello to another tool?